 Done!

-We hung our DIY Christmas light decoration off the eaves of the house, but we think they would look cool laying in the garden as giant “Snowballs” too….
+We hung our DIY globe Christmas light decoration off the eaves of the house, but we think they would look cool laying in the garden as giant “Snowballs” too….
 Different sizes?
 You could have fun with this!
 Line the front walk with glowing globes?

 How could I make this into a star to use for Christmas outdoor decoration?
 I have some used wire baskets, but trying to think how to transform into a start shape???